John Paxton (ichthyologist): Australian Society for Fish Biology

-Paxton is a founding member of the Australian Society for Fish Biology, and a frequent attendee of the society's annual conferences.
+Paxton was a founding member of the Australian Society for Fish Biology and a frequent attendee of the society's annual conferences.
 He served as the society's second President from 1976 to 1977, and was made an honorary life member in 1991.
 In 1997, Paxton was awarded the K. Radway Allen Award for his contributions to Australian fish research.

 Legacy

 Paxton taught an ichthyology course at Macquarie University in the 1970s, and supervised one honours, three MSc and four PhD students.
-He has published more than 100 scientific papers, as well as two editions of the major reference text, Encyclopaedia of Fishes.
-As of 2013, he had described 16 new species and nine new genera.
+He published more than 100 scientific papers, as well as two editions of the major reference text, Encyclopaedia of Fishes.

 Taxon described by him

 As of 2013, he had described 16 new species and nine new genera.